Developer Guide

 Alternative 1 (current choice): Store in a separate

-class- Pros: It is easier to manage
+UniqueAppointmentListclass- Pros: It is easier to manage

-related commands. - Cons.
+Appointmentin a separate class since many additional methods can be implemented to empower the management.
+Thus, This is also beneficial for otherAppointmentrelated commands. - Cons.
 Another class would lead to more memory usage.
 Since the target user needs to keep the app running, this could be disadvantageous.

 - Pros: It is easier to manage